-The objectives of the Food Service are in harmony with the goals and objectives of the Community and Places Department Plan and our Service Improvement Plan.
+The objectives of the Food Service are in harmony with the goals and objectives of the Community and Place departmental service plan and Mid Ulster District Council's corporate plan.
 In the delivery of the Food Service, officers strive to take into account the Council's vision, values and corporate themes.